If you want to make a metal song with Garageband, there are a number of ways to do it.

 Which one you want really depends on your needs.

-Do you plan on singing?
+As I’ve explained before in my definitive guide to audio interfaces, do you plan on singing?
 If that’s the case, I would definitely recommend the Focusrite Scarlett 2i2, but if you only want to record guitar parts, the iRig HD 2 is a great option.

 2) Electric Guitar